Daynlight/Network/Readme.md

 ## Usage
 ### Info and Recommend Usage
-- Server and Client works on **no-blocking sockets**.
+- Server and Client works on **non-blocking sockets**.
 You need loop for receiving data.

 - For **Video/Music etc.** data are send as **char buffer** and on client side are used in proper way.